-Truth be told, you’d be hard pressed to find any “kind” of pointer that we here at IndulgeYourPet aren’t a huge fan of.
-After all, pointers have basically been bred to be able to follow directions and love the outdoors!
+You’d be hard-pressed to find any “kind” of pointer we here at IndulgeYourPet aren’t a massive fan of.
+After all, arrows have been bred to be able to follow directions and love the outdoors!
+And if you’re a dog lover, these are two great traits for any dog, right?
+Plus, as a bonus with the German Wirehaired Pointer, you’ll get a dog with a fantastic mustache!

 But just because…

-We love these dogs doesn’t mean that they’re going to be the “best” fit for you.
-This is why we wanted to take a moment and discuss what it might be like to actually own a German Wirehaired Pointer so that if you’re ever given the opportunity to own one, you’ll know if it’s going to be a good fit.
+We love these dogs, but that doesn’t mean they’ll be the “best” fit for you.
+This is why we wanted to take a moment and discuss what it might be like to own a German Wirehaired Pointer so that if you’re ever allowed to own one, you’ll know if it will be a good fit.

 So, without further ado, let’s dive right in.